The Mighty Ansible

-You can install Ansible on your machine and setup VMs using Vagrant.
-That's all you need to start.
-The good thing about this approach is that you can "develop" your infrastructure locally and then when you're ready, replace IPs of VMs to production machines inside config file.
+If you’re eager to try Ansible, just install it on your machine and use Vagrant to create virtual machines.
+That’s all you need to get started!
+The advantage of this approach is that you can “develop” your infrastructure locally and then seamlessly transition to production servers by replacing the IP addresses in the configuration file.